marcinbogdanowicz/refund_requests/README.md

 - admin notes preview (50 characters).

 The list is sorted by request status (pending, rejected, approved) and request creation date descending (from the newest).

+### Refund requests exporting

+Exporting to CSV file is possible via `export` button on the list view.

 ### Refund requests list actions